tweag/python-monorepo-example/2017-07-21-more-linear-types.md

 …
 ```

+This is a prototypical example, demonstrating how linear types help us
+to be more precise about the use of resources, so that the type
+checker assists us in avoiding faulty resource use.

 # Packed representation of data types #

-And now, for something completely different: data type representation.
+And now, for something completely different: optimised data type representation.

 Let us consider a simple tree type:
 ```haskell
 data Tree = Branch Tree Tree | Leaf Int
 ```
 We are used to see this represented as a pointer structure in the
 heap.
-But what if we actually represented as an array, in preorder traversal.
+But what if, instead, we actually represent it as an array, in preorder traversal.
 So that
 `Branch (Branch (Leaf 1) (Leaf 2)) (Branch (Leaf 3) (Branch (Leaf 4)
 (Leaf 5)))` is represented as:
 ```haskell